jurerick/react-tvm-form/README.md

 TVM is a finance calculator computing the value of a money considering time & rate.

-This is good use for investment, discounting, or as a side-tool for computing other metrics related such: IRR.
+A good use for investment, discounting, or as a side-tool for computing other metrics related such: IRR.